 The Bodhisatta was once a king.
 He was a righteous, wise, and generous ruler.
 He built six alms halls around the city and gave out goods worth six hundred thousand coins every day.
 But he felt this charity was not enough and vowed to give a part of himself to anybody who asked for it.
 “If he asks for my heart, I will cut open my chest with a spear and rip it out and give it to him dripping with blood clots.
 If he names my flesh, I will slice it off my body.
 If he wants my blood, I will pour it into his mouth or fill a bowl.
 If he needs his house cleaned, I will take off my robes and do a slave’s work.
 If he demands my eyes, I will tear them out like the pith of a palm tree.”

 Indra, king of the gods, divined the Bodhisatta’s vow and wondered if he would really go through with it.
-So to test him, he went to Earth in the form of a blind old brahmin and stood at one of the alms halls.
+To test him, Indra went to Earth in the form of a blind old brahmin and stood at one of the alms halls.
 When the Bodhisatta arrived, Indra praised and flattered him and then asked for one of his eyes.
 Thrilled that his heart’s desire would be filled that day, the Bodhisatta said he would give both eyes, not just one.
 Ignoring his advisors’ pleas to reconsider, he called for a surgeon.
 The pain of the extraction was extreme and left the Bodhisatta’s clothes stained with blood, but he never hesitated.
 Indra put both eyes into his empty sockets and walked out of the city, returning to his heavenly home.

 In the Lifetime of the Buddha

 The king expected a full sermon of thanks in return for his generosity, but the Buddha left without doing it.
 The king worried he had done something wrong and angered the Buddha, so he went to the monastery to ask about it.
-The Buddha told him he had read the mind of one of the king’s advisors who was greedy and thought the alms-giving had been a terrible waste.
+The Buddha told him he had read the mind of one of the king’s advisors who was greedy and thought the almsgiving had been a terrible waste.
 If the Buddha had given appropriate thanks at that time, he said, the advisor’s head would have exploded, so his abrupt exit was done out of compassion.
 The king was pleased to hear this and gave the Buddha a fancy robe.

 Indra and the surgeon were earlier births of Anuruddha and Ananda, two of the Buddha’s top disciples, and the king’s subjects were the Buddha’s present followers.